GIS4DEV/MiMiGIS/README.md

 Plugin/algorithm icons--all under CC0 license from [SVG Repo](https://www.svgrepo.com/):
 [M icon](https://www.svgrepo.com/svg/5274/medium-size), [sigma icon](https://www.svgrepo.com/svg/175093/sigma-maths), [compass rose icon](https://www.svgrepo.com/svg/253234/wind-rose-compass)

-This plugin was developed and tested using QGIS 3.10.9; compatibility with older versions is not guaranteed.
+This plugin was developed and tested using QGIS 3.10.9; compatibility with other versions is not guaranteed.

 ## Group By:
 Group features with common values in the group field(s).
 Optionally, dissolve geometries and calculate summary statistics for numeric fields.